-I start the lesson by showing them the cover and title of the book.
+I start the Just Kidding!
+Lesson plan by showing them the cover and title of the book.
 Even those that weren’t exposed to it last year (my third grade teachers rock and many borrowed this from me last year) knew instantly what it would be about.
 I asked for a show of hands of who had seen and laughed at mean jokes on TV or movies – and I raised my hand too!
 Then I explained that most of us are guilty at this.
 The problem comes when we forget that it’s not ok to deliver mean jokes or laugh at mean jokes when it’s real life with real people and real feelings.
 I also asked for a show of hands for who likes to be funny/have others think they’re funny.
 It’s easy to get caught up in wanting to get a laugh and forgetting to think about others’ feelings in the process.

 - Why do you think Vince made a mean joke instead of congratulating DJ?
 (Because he was jealous, to make people laugh, etc.)